bjacobel/slak/readme.md

 - Serverless, to manage deployment and provisioning
 - Node 10 LTS, for the fastest startup and execution possible
 - N|Solid, for profiling in production with minimal overhead
+- Builtin logging utils and project structure for getting moving fast

 ## Start a Slak project
 It's easiest to use Slak with `npx` - that way, you won't need to install any dependencies to get started.
 In an empty folder, run: